 Cashews sold at the grocery store are seldom raw.
 Read more to find out why.
-The cardol oil in cashews is toxic and can only be removed by applying high heat.
+The nut shell liquid in cashews is toxic and can only be removed by applying high heat.
 The term “raw” therefore misleads consumers.
-This video about the production of cashews shows the complex manufacturing process that is carried out almost completely by hand.
+This video about the production of cashews shows the complex manufacturing process that is carried out almost completely by hand.1

 A Vegan Diet Can Be Unhealthy.
 Nutrition Mistakes.

-Unfortunately, cashews contain a high level of omega-6 fatty acids (linoleic acid, LA, 7.8 g/100 g) and very little omega-3 fatty acids (alpha-linolenic acid, ALA). — even those that are sold as “raw.”
+Unfortunately, cashews contain high levels of omega-6 fatty acids (linoleic acid, LA, 7.8 g/100 g) and very low levels of omega-3 fatty acids (alpha-linolenic acid, ALA) — even those that are sold as “raw.”
 The ratio of LA to ALA is at least 48:1 and can be up to 130:1.
 People who eat a Western diet usually consume a ratio of about 10:1 instead of the desired 2:1; health authorities are therefore trying to bring this ratio down to at least 5:1.
 And vegans and vegetarians can show a ratio of 17:1 to 24:1 — to a large extent because they eat more cashews — a nut that promotes all kinds of inflammatory processes in the long term.
 The receptors for linoleic acid alpha-linolenic acid are the same, although the first promotes inflammation and the latter helps reduce it.

 At 160:1, peanuts have an even worse LA:ALA ratio, but they still play an important role in most vegan and vegetarian diets.

-Health-conscious people get omega-3 from flaxseed, chia seeds, walnuts, macadamia nuts, and leafy vegetables because these have a particularly good LA:ALA ratio.
-You can click on an ingredient in the ingredient list for any recipe and then scroll down to the end of the text.
+Health-conscious people get omega-3 from flaxseed, chia seeds, walnuts, macadamia nuts, hemp seeds, herbs, and leafy vegetables because these have a particularly good LA:ALA ratio.
+On our site, you can click on an ingredient in the ingredient list for any recipe and then scroll down to the end of the text.
 There you will find detailed nutrient tables for the ingredient (with only a few exceptions).
 The recipes also include detailed nutritional information in table form.
 For example, Erb Muesli has an ideal combination of ingredients that yield a LA to ALA of 1:1.

 Some people are allergic to cashews, but this allergy is much rarer than in the case of other species of nuts.
-All of the nuts in the Anacardiaceae family contain high amouts of essential oil and sometimes resins, acids, and phenols (cardol).
-5
+All of the nuts in the Anacardiaceae family contain high amounts of essential oils and sometimes resins, acids, and phenols (cardol) ...3

 We need to critically examine not only the consumption of cashews but also the manufacturing process as it takes place under precarious health conditions.